 Check the instructions

-Before transcribing, check if there are specific instructions provided.
-The client may prefer that the interview be transcribed in verbatim including utterances like “uh” and “uhm” or have verbal tics, such as “I mean” and “you know”, removed.
+Before anything else, you need to check if there are specific instructions provided.
+The client may prefer for the interview to be transcribed in verbatim including utterances such as “uh” and “uhm”.
+They could also prefer interview transcripts that don’t have verbal tics, such as “I mean” and “you know”.
 There are cases where recorded confidential information is omitted to comply with data policies and procedures.